parameterizeit/starter-academic/content/authors/mzeh/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Technicians
+- Undergrads
 ---

-Hope is working on her undergraduate degree at Davidson College.
+Maggie is working on her undergraduate degree at the University of Michigan.
+In summer 2021, she joined the lab through the RMBL Education program.
+Her project focuses on using climate-coupled demographic models to predict species distributions at landscape scales.